opencog/opencog/opencog/learning/miner/README.md

 Let us first explain why there is an incentive to implement such algorithm in the URE, beside the coding simplifications that it may offer.
-Pattern mining is a hard problem, not the hardest but still hard, probably NP hard or something.
+Pattern mining is a hard problem.
 Thus cleverly searching the space of patterns is important.
 There are 2 places where careful decisions matter, in Step 1, selecting the next pattern to specialize, and in Step 4, selecting the shallow abstractions to be specialized with.
 This highly resembles 2 steps of the URE algorithm, selecting the next inference tree to expand, and selecting which node and rule to expand it with.
-Since the URE has convenient inference control mechanisms, ameable to self-learning, by framing the problem of pattern mining onto the URE we inherit those control mechanisms.
+Since the URE has sophisticated inference control mechanisms, amenable to self-learning, reframing the problem of pattern mining onto the URE allows us to benefit from those control mechanisms.

 #### Forward or Backward?

-There are at least two ways to implement this algorithm in the URE, a way which is more amebale to barckward chaining and another one more amenable to forward chaining.
+There are at least two ways to implement this algorithm in the URE, a way which is more amenable to barckward chaining and another one more amenable to forward chaining.
 The current implementation uses forward chaining but both ways are presented here.